edm00se/blog/_drafts/-developer-dog.md

 ### What Makes Up an Alexa Skill?

-At the most basic level, an Alexa Skill is comprise of two parts:
+At the most basic level, an Alexa Skill is comprised of three main parts:

-1. a backing service, generally a serverless implementation, hosted _somewhere_ that the Alexa skill can invoke
+- a backing **service**, generally a serverless implementation, hosted _somewhere_ that the Alexa skill can invoke
   - this can be a publicly accessible HTTP(S) endpoint
   - for Amazon's product usage, the most common is AWS Lambda
-  - AWS Lambdas use their ARN (Amazon Resource Names), which is an Amazon internal name space; quite easy to talk from Amazon Lambda to an Alexa Skill
+  - AWS Lambdas use their ARN (Amazon Resource Names), which is an Amazon internal name space; quite easy to talk from AWS Lambda to an Alexa Skill (point at the right ARN)
   - for Alexa skills, most often make use of the Alexa SDK or related packages (to assist in handling the hooks in a consistent fashion)
-2. a configuration of the Alexa Skill
+- a **configuration** of the Alexa Skill
   - matches vocal commands such as name and actions, responses
+  - it matches registered phrases to "intents"
+  - these intents can be either standard ones from Amazon, such as "cancel", or custom ones such as "do this thing I defined"
-3. it is published to the Alexa Skill "store" on Amazon
+- it is **published** to the Alexa Skill "store" on Amazon
   - it can be available to test pre-release / while in development, for the developer's associated account (and beta testers)
+  - the publishing process involves review
+  - my experience has been around 24 hours turn around
+  - some things are annoying in that they can be quite arbitrary
+    - like one of my skills which fit their described naming conventions as it is listed, but their review said it didn't; they were empirically incorrect, but there is _no_ appeals process

 ### How About an Example Skill?